Available 24 Hours a Day. 7 Days a Week

 Currently, Mr. Noriega serves as an adjunct professor at Seton Hall University School of Law, where he has enjoyed teaching for over eight years.
 Additionally, he has been invited to lecture throughout the state training other lawyers on the topics of criminal immigration, even lecturing during a seminar in 2013 in Costa Rica.
 Mr. Noriega is extremely community focused.
 He volunteers at community initiative functions throughout the state to speak to crowds of undocumented individuals about the current state of our immigration laws and its future.
 Most recently, Mr. Noriega appeared on Telemundo’s Revistas with Ana Esther Perez, where he was interviewed on the possible changes in Comprehensive Immigration Reform.

-DISCLAIMER: No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
-The Super Lawyers list is issued by Thomson Reuters; a description of the selection methodology can be found at www.superlawyers.com/about/selection_process_detail.html.
+*DISCLAIMER: Results not typical and may vary depending on your particular facts and legal circumstances.
+No aspect of this advertisement has been approved by the Supreme Court of New Jersey.
+The Super Lawyers list is issued by Thomson Reuters; a description of the selection methodology can be found here.
+The AVVO list is issued by AVVO; a description of the selection methodology can be found here.
+The AV Martindale-Hubbell list is issued by Martindale-Hubbell; a description of the selection methodology can be found here.